Bloody Easter in Niger as terrorists kill policeman, women, children, abduct dozens - New Telegraph

 Five people, including a policeman, two women and two children, have been reportedly killed and dozens abducted by terrorists in Gwada community in Shiroro Local Government Area of Niger State.

-The women and children murdered were said to be Internally Displaced People (IDPs) taking refuge at the Gwada IDP camp after being displaced by armed gangsters from the Zumba area of the council.
+The women and children murdered were said to be Internally Dis vicplaced People (IDPs) taking refuge at the Gwada IDP camp after being displaced by armed gangsters from the Zumba area of the council.

 A source in Gwada revealed that the victims lost their lives when the vehicle they were traveling in was shot at by the bandits.